-Talking with people that know their stuff in person is great because you’ll know whether or not you’re foraging for the right mushroom or a look-alike that has a similar physical appearance but could be dangerous.
+Talking with people that know their stuff in person is great because you’ll know whether or not you’re foraging for correct mushroom or at times a look-alike that has a similar physical appearance but could be dangerous.

-Not only are they less likely to be poisonous, but they also will contain an increased amount of nutrients soaked up from the tree.
+These are less likely to be poisonous and they will contain an increased amount of nutrients soaked up from the tree.

-Keep in mind that mushrooms, coffee, beans, olive oil, and even nuts like walnuts have the possibility of containing mycotoxins.
-Especially black walnuts.
+Never forget that mushrooms, coffee, beans, olive oil, and even nuts like walnuts have the possibility of containing mycotoxins.

 Myco means (fungi), so “fungi toxins”.

-These toxins can induce kidney failure, candida, brain fog, neuro-degenerative effects, muscle aches, loss of energy, and on the extreme end of the spectrum: death.
+These toxins can induce kidney failure, candida, brain fog, neuro-degenerative effects, muscle aches or loss of energy.

-Stay away from products with mysterious, confusing, and overall vague labels.
+Stay away from products with mysterious, confusing, and vague labels.

 EXTRACTION METHODS TO COOK FUNCTIONAL MUSHROOMS